-Corporate accountants keep track of myriad types of revenue that flows through companies, most of which bear enigmatic or even misleading names.
-Accrued revenue and unearned revenue, two types of capital common on company ledgers, count amongst these many revenue streams.
-Stark contrasts exist between these types of capital; enough so that in a very basic way accrued revenue constitutes the opposite of unearned revenue.
-Bookkeeping methods for each differ greatly as well.
+Corporate accountants keep track of myriad types of revenue that flow through companies, most of which bear enigmatic or even misleading names.
+Accrued revenue and unearned revenue, two types of accounts on company financial statements, count amongst these many revenue streams.
+Stark contrasts exist between these types of capital – enough so that in a very basic way accrued revenue constitutes the opposite of unearned revenue, also known as deferred revenue.

-For instance, assume your company provides a loan valued at $10,000 in December with a repayment date the following March and a total of $2,000 interest.
+For instance, assume your company provides a loan valued at $10,000 in December with a repayment date the following March and a total of $2,000 in interest revenue.
 The recipient of the loan pays you the full value of the loan in March, including interest.
-While the interest fees for December, January, February and March all come at once, this $2,000 payment actually comprises four $500 installments of accrued revenue.
+While you received payment for the interest fees for December, January, February and March all at once, this $2,000 payment actually consists of four $500 installments of accrued income.

 The same holds true for contracts.
-If you receive $100,000 in November for a contract beginning the following January, this constitutes unearned revenue until the period of the contract begins.
-Upon the commencement of services, unearned income begins converting to earned income and concludes doing so upon the conclusion of a contract term.
+If you receive $100,000 upfront in November for a contract beginning the following January, this constitutes unearned revenue until the period of the contract begins.
+Upon the commencement of services, unearned income begins converting to earned revenue and concludes doing so upon the conclusion of a contract term.

-Accrued Revenue Vs. Unearned Revenue
+Accrued Revenue vs. Unearned Revenue

 Accrued revenue and unearned revenue are opposite concepts in a fundamental way.
-While accrued revenue is capital not earned on services already provided, unearned revenue is capital already earned on services not yet provided.
+While accrued revenue is money not received on services already provided, unearned revenue is money already received on services not yet provided.
 The nature of unearned revenue proves relatively obvious given the name – capital not yet earned through services.

-As a company accrues payment for services rendered, accountants adjust the financial books by moving portions of the debited income to the earned income portion of a ledger.
-When a company receives unearned income, it notes the entire amount as a liability.
+As a company accrues payment for services rendered, accountants make adjusting journal entries to the general ledger by moving portions of the debited income to the revenue account of a ledger.
+When a company receives unearned income, it notes the entire amount as a liability, or payable, on its balance sheet.
 Upon providing services for unearned income, it moves the liability to the earned income area of a ledger.